isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Premature optimization is said to be [the root of all evil](#Rper-Knuth), but that's not a reason to despise performance.
+Premature optimization is said to be [the root of all evil](#Rper-Knuth), but that’s not a reason to despise performance.
 It is never premature to consider what makes a design amenable to improvement, and improved performance is a commonly desired improvement.
 Aim to build a set of habits that by default results in efficient, maintainable, and optimizable code.
 In particular, when you write a function that is not a one-off implementation detail, consider